issue reporting guideline

 where to file a bug report

-• If it's more of an open question, enhancement idea, or an interesting issue, bring it up to Google Group.
+• If it's more of an open question, enhancement idea, or an interesting issue, bring it up to GitHub Discussions or Google Group.

 • If it's sensitive material, send me a email (eed3si9n at gmail) clearly stating that it's a sensitive material.